• Ticket Fines and Penalties in New Jersey

 • Sometimes allows drivers to enroll in the Driver Improvement Program (DIP) in lieu of license suspension.

-• Always requires drivers with probationary licenses to enroll in the Probationary Driver Programs (PDP) if they accumulate four or more points due to two or more traffic violations during the two-year probationary period.
+• Always requires drivers with probationary licenses to enroll in the Probationary Driver Programs (PDP) if they accumulate 4 points or more due to 2 moving violations or more during the probationary period.

 Visit our Defensive Driving section to learn more about these programs and other courses for reducing points.